nyzss/minishell/README.md

 ## todo list

 - [heredoc] check leaks for ctrl-c heredoc
-- [heredoc] currently the here_doc fails to unlink itself
-- [exec] Different behaviour of the following cmd: "< Makefile << here cat | wc -l << there > out3 | echo yo".
-No calls for second here_doc and the 3rd cmd is done first.
 - [parser] handle the case where the user inputs: `| cat`
-- [heredoc] Refactor and initiate heredoc before exec

 - ~~[signal] cat: change the signals just after the fork (to only print '\n' to stderr) and after the child has exit, we change them back to the default state.~~
 - ~~[builtin] the exit code of exit is always 13, but should be 2 or according to the number given.~~